cosmos72/stmx/README.md

 rolled back if it signals an error (and the error is propagated to the caller).

-Finally, it just so happens that transactions run in parallel, and are re-executed from the beginning if there are conflicts.
+Finally, it just so happens that transactions run in parallel, are re-executed from the beginning if there are conflicts, and effects of a transaction are not visible in other threads until it commits.

 STM gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.